 - Attract top talent.
 This last topic reflects the five points that precede it.
 Top talent is attracted to successful and happy workplaces.
 Those workplaces are created through a strong company culture where employees feel valued.
 Employees feel valued when they are recognized and believe that their company has their best interest in mind.

-Reward Millennials with Life Experiences
+Corporate Rewards for Millennials with Life Experiences

 Think through these 6 steps when implementing your corporate rewards program at your company.
 As Millennials take hold of the workforce, you’ll want to select a rewards program that resonates with them.
 And overall, find a rewards program that will make your employees happy to come in to work.